pierre-pvln/compose-host/README.md

 ```
 a_folder\dev_scripts command/batch files to interact with docker host
         \secrets     secrets not to be put on github
-        \on_host     shell scripts to build and run the docker configurations
+        \on_host     shell scripts to build and run the docker configurations (OR YOU SHOULD BE HERE)
         \services    folder with the various configurations of services
         \stacks      folder with the docker compose yaml files
         \storage     not used yet